-- Sit with legs outstretched, thighs slightly contracted and feet dorsiflexed (pulled back).
-Do not allow heels to lift off floor, push through your heels and think of moving your sitting bones and heels away from each other. - Straighten your back, lift your heart, ribs closed in (not popping out), back of your neck long, ears over shoulders, chin slightly tucked in toward your neck. - Relax the external muscles of your body in this pose, do not create tension!
+- Sit with legs outstretched, thighs slightly contracted and feet dorsiflexed (toes pulled back).
+Do not allow heels to lift off floor, push through your heels and think of moving your sitting bones and heels away from each other. - Straighten your back, lift your heart, ribs closed in (not popping out), back of your neck long, ears over shoulders, chin parallel to the floor. - Relax the external muscles of your body in this pose, do not create tension!
 Instead use your inner strength, your bandhas, to create length in your spine and lift of your heart.
+Imagine your bones supporting your posture and your muscles relaxing on your bones ...
+Let your muscles"hang" on your skeleton.

-NOTE: If you have tightness in your lower back or hamstrings you will need to bend your knees (or prop your hips up) to keep the spine straight, priority is given to the straight spine-"attention to spinal extension".
+NOTE: If you have tightness in your lower back or hamstrings you will need to bend your knees to keep the spine straight -"attention to spinal extension".